Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 1. mute doesn't work on calls!! \
 **issue up:** it is only for SIP calls (i.e. on 3G and 4G?) -> https://gitlab.gnome.org/GNOME/calls/-/issues/395
 2. at boot, cellular network is off, although it is on in settings GUI.
 Need to manually turn Mobile Data off and on again.
-3. ~~Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).~~ **Edit:** This only applies for Signal-Desktop, not rest of apps! (mentioned again in Signal section below)
+3. ~~Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).~~ \
+**Edit:** This only applies for Signal-Desktop, not rest of apps! (mentioned again in Signal section below)
-4. **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
+5. **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
-5. Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
+6. Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
 This happens ~~everytime~~ sometimes (I don't understand when it works or when it does not work!).
+Also sometimes it can see wifi networks but not able to connect?
+Just reboot the phone..
-6. LED is often blinking but unclear why, where is notification?
+7. LED is often blinking but unclear why, where is notification?
 Also sometimes I get notification which just says it should enter suspend now?
-7. Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.
+8. Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.
-8. After pairing Bluetooth headphones, how to play sound there and not speakers?
+9. After pairing Bluetooth headphones, how to play sound there and not speakers?
-9. **Warning:** Ringtone plays from headphones if connected, this is can be loud (depending on current volume setting).
+10. **Warning:** Ringtone plays from headphones if connected, this is can be loud (depending on current volume setting).
 Alarm and other apps might also be loud!!!
-Can be annoying while you're in a call.
+At the least, it can be annoying while you're in a call.
-10. During calls, the screen blanks often (easy fixable?). **Comment:** This issue is not _that_ bad anymore, keep an eye on it (I think I've seen this mentioned somewhere).
+11. ~~During calls, the screen blanks often (easy fixable?).~~ \
+**Comment:** This issue is not _that_ bad anymore, keep an eye on it (I think I've seen this mentioned somewhere).
-11. I couldn't copy phone number from contacts, ctrl+c / copy did not work?
+12. I couldn't copy phone number from contacts, ctrl+c / copy did not work?
 Is it even possible to copy a contact nr and share via SMS?
-12. Minor annoyance: there is some kind of airplane mode in settings (unclear if it actually does something or just reaction to wifi+BT off), with it, cellular network is still on but you can't access the settings.
+13. Minor annoyance: there is some kind of airplane mode in settings (unclear if it actually does something or just reaction to wifi+BT off), with it, cellular network is still on but you can't access the settings.
 Just turn it off and then manually turn off BT and wifi .. again.

 #### Pinephone specific

 13. Phone calls; Some minor electrical noise is a minor annoyance (I mostly use 4G).
 Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a lot too (!), headphones works well.
 14. ~~on low and moderate brightness settings, screen blinks and can even be completely black!
 Due to low battery?
 Random?~~ \
 **Fixed:** This has not happened again on rev 1.2?
-15. **What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").
-Maybe _only_ on rev 1.1, and not 1.2, from what I've quickly tested.
+15. ~~**What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").~~ (mentioned more below) \
+**Comment:** Seemingly only on rev 1.1 and not 1.2, but I do not trust it!
-16. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
+17. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
-17. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
+18. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
-18. USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
+19. USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
 Yes you can use the phone as a computer (HDMI screen, USB peripherals etc.).
 Although it is amazingly slow in 1440p.
 However, the clear bug here is that sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
 I think the problem is the same regardless if Pine keyboard is attached or not.
-19. Somewhat often, GPS does not work at all.
+20. Somewhat often, GPS does not work at all.
 When it does work it has low accuracy (mentioned later).

 #### Pinephone Keyboard specific